Towing Capacity Guide

 Dry weight is a measurement of the vehicle's total weight without any of the fluids needed for operation.
 In contrast, GVWR is a weight limit prescribed by the vehicle manufacturer that dictates how heavy the vehicle can safely be.

-Payload capacity is the maximum amount of weight a truck can haul, in terms of cargo and passengers, specifically in the truck cab and truck bed.
+Payload capacity is the maximum amount of weight a truck or other vehicle can haul, in terms of cargo and passengers, specifically in the truck cab, truck bed or cargo area.

 Payload vs Towing Capacity